 Equipment

-- Toast the seeds and nuts separately in a pan on the stove.
+- Toast the sesame seeds and peanuts separately in a pan on the stove.
+Let them cool.

-- Let them cool.
-Then add them separately to a blender along with the sugar and process until they form a paste.
+- Then, add them separately to a blender along with the sugar and process until they form a paste.

-- Remove the mixture to a bowl and add half the lard each to the peanut and the sesame seed paste.
-Mix until it forms a doughy consistency.
+- Remove the mixture to a bowl and add unsalted butter or coconut oil to the peanut and sesame seed pastes.
+Mix until the mixture forms a doughy consistency.

-- Roll them into 10 portions each.
-Refrigerate the filling balls in the fridge until ready to use.
+- After 30 minutes, take the hardened filling piece out.
+Cut them into ½ x ½ inch squares and roll them into 10 portions each.
+Refrigerate the balls of filling in the fridge until ready to use.

 Tang Yuan Dough

-- For the dough, add boiling water into a heatproof bowl containing the glutinous rice flour.
+- Add boiling water to a heatproof bowl containing the glutinous rice flour for the dough.
 Stir continuously.

-- Add room temperature water to the mixture little by a little while stirring slowly.
+- Add room temperature water to the mixture little by little while stirring slowly.

 - Knead the dough until it becomes smooth and no longer sticky.